wenc-k/DualReal/README.md

 ## TODO List

 - [x] Release the paper and project page.
-Visit [https://wenc-k.github.io/dualreal-customization/](https://wenc-k.github.io/dualreal-customization/)
 - [x] Release the inference code.
 - [x] Release test cases with our pretrained model, prompts, and reference image.
 - [x] Release the training code.